 Mr. Hardy's employment agreement provides that he will serve as the Executive Vice President and General Counsel of NCM, Inc. The term of employment terminates on each December 31, but will be considered automatically renewed unless notice of termination is given by either party.
 The agreement initially provided that Mr. Hardy be paid an initial base salary at the rate of \$221,728 per year, subject to further annual increases at the discretion of the Compensation Committee based on previous year performance, market conditions and other factors deemed relevant by the Compensation Committee.
 The Compensation Committee set Mr. Hardy's base salary at \$298,222, \$304,187 and \$310,271 effective January 2015, January 2016 and January 2017, respectively.
 In addition to base salary, Mr. Hardy is eligible to receive an annual cash bonus pursuant to the Company's annual Performance Bonus Plan based upon attainment of performance goals determined by the Compensation Committee.
-Under the agreement, during his employment and for so long as he is entitled to receive any benefits or payment under the agreement (but in no event longer than 12 months), Mr. Hardy has agreed not to compete with NCM, Inc. or any of its affiliates or subsidiaries, or solicit any of the employees, officers or agents of these entities.
+Under the agreement (but in no event longer than 12 months), Mr. Hardy has agreed not to compete with NCM, Inc. or any of its affiliates or subsidiaries, or solicit any of the employees, officers or agents of these entities.
 Under the agreement, Mr. Hardy has also agreed not to divulge or disclose customer lists or trade secrets of NCM, Inc. or its affiliates or subsidiaries except in the course of carrying out his duties under the agreement or as required by law.